tarakanbg/ptd.vateud.net/README.md

 ![Pilot FIles](http://i.imgur.com/RpK4Nb7.png)

+## Creating "blank" examinations or trainings

+Instructors or examiners can create "blank" training or examination sessions (i.e. with no pilots included), thus indicating that they'll be available on particular date and time for a session.
+This availability informaton can be thereafter used by the pilots to selectively join sessions via their personal profiles on the frontend (see section "Joining pre-scheduled examinations and training sessions" below).

 ## Email automation

 Emails are automatically being sent by the app in the following cases to the following recipients: